ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 ## Update Project

-API examples for updating individual metadata of an existing Project.
+API examples of how to update individual metadata of an existing Project.

 !!!
 Warning "Update operations that trigger the creation of a new revision"